Gomal River: Gomal Zam Dam

-The daming of this river at Khajuri Kachh was envisaged as back as 1898, even after its administrative approval by the Government of Pakistan in 1963.
-Work on the Gomal Zam Dam was stopped in 1965; not to restart till 2001 during the rule of Pervez Musharraf. while it was opened and inaugurated in 2013.
+The damming of this river at Khajuri Kachh was envisaged as far back as 1898, even after its administrative approval by the Government of Pakistan in 1963.
+Work on the Gomal Zam Dam was stopped in 1965; not to restart till 2001 during the rule of Pervez Musharraf.
+It was opened and inaugurated in 2013.

-There is also a street in E-7, Islamabad called the "Gomal Road".
+A street in E-7 sector, Islamabad, is called Gomal Road.